dmhuehol/SAI-ESM/README.md

 ## Sources and Credit
 Unless specified otherwise, all code and documentation was written by [Daniel Hueholt](https://www.hueholt.earth) as a Graduate Research Assistant advised by Prof. [Elizabeth Barnes](https://barnes.atmos.colostate.edu/) and Prof. [James Hurrell](https://sites.google.com/rams.colostate.edu/hurrellgroup/home) at [Colorado State University](https://www.colostate.edu/).

-* Code by Daniel Hueholt in this project is licensed under the Open Software License 3.0, included with this repository as LICENSE.txt
+* Code in this project is licensed under the Open Software License 3.0, included with this repository as LICENSE.txt
 * Figures and text associated with this project are licensed under Creative Commons Attribution Share Alike 4.0 International